kairos-bets/inter-season-pricing/README.md

 - enrich the test dataset with information about the games these players played in the championship right before they transferred to be able to do our feature engineering
 - perform feature engineering on train and enriched test

+We also:

+- fetch data for club ELOs to be able to calculate delta championship features (where we need ELOs for clubs in smaller EU championships like Belgium)
+- fetch odds data

 ## Features

 ## Modeling